aiidateam/aiida-tutorials/docs/sections/writing_workflows/debugging.md

 ```

 Note that in the `define` method, we specified an output labelled `workchain_result`.
-In the `result` step, the work chain is try to pass to an output labelled `workchain_output`, which was not declared.
+In the `result` step, the work chain is trying to record an output labelled `workchain_output`, which was not declared.
 If we try to run the work chain, we get the following error:

 ```{code-block} ipython